Exact results in two dimensional chiral hydrodynamics with gravitational anomalies: Anomaly induced constitutive relation

+The tensorial character of this and other subsequent relations implies their general validity irrespective of the choice of a particular ansatz like (\ref{comovvel}).
+This is also clear from the observation that the expressions for the gravitational and trace anomalies are correctly reproduced, a point that is elaborated at the end of this section.
+Of course wherever the variable $\sigma(r)$ appears explicitly, as in the term $e^{-2\sigma}C$, it has to be taken as time independent which just follows from the choice of our original metric (\ref{metmod}).

+Now hydrodynamics has to be formulated in terms of the local fluid velocity and the local temperature.
+One would thus expect the appearance of two independent local degrees of freedom.
+However the fact that there is a further constraint (\ref{A}) implies the existence of only one such degree of freedom.
+Moreover, since the velocity is already a function of $ \sigma $ (see (\ref{comovvel})), the temperature should also be expressed through the same function.
+The only way this can be done in (\ref{tmunu}) is to capitalise on the term $e^{-2\sigma} C $.
+Introducing the locally (red shifted) temperature T by the usual Tolman relation, $T=T_{0}e^{-\sigma}$, we obtain,

 where $ \bar C = CT_{0}^{-2}$ is an arbitrary constant.
 This is the cherished constitutive relation in the presence of chiral(covariant) anomalies.
 It is an exact relation and is a new result.
 There are no derivative corrections.
 Moreover, the specific functional form of the factor involving the velocity is unique since it is the only one that ensures chirality.
-This will be clarified in the next section
+This will be further clarified in the next section.
+The constant C in (\ref{tmunu}) is rewritten in terms of another constant $\bar{C}$ \footnote{Note that $T_0$ is also a constant.
+Here it is the equilibrium temperature.
+In black hole physics it is the Hawking temperature.} to facilitate comparison with existing results in the literature, as explained later.
+A relation similar to (\ref{CT}) was obtained in\cite{cones}, where the coefficient $\bar{C}$ was fixed by relating it to the coefficient of the trace anomaly.

+It may be observed that the appearance of the fluid temperature in the constitutive relation (\ref{CT}) is essentially linked with the presence of the integration constant.
+This also explains the apparent lack of any dependence of $T_{0}$ in the effective action (\ref{ac}).
+The point is that it is actually hidden in the nonlocal structure of (\ref{ac}).
+In passing over to local expressions it is mandatory to introduce the additional fields $G$ which satisfy a differential equation.
+The solution of $G$ thus involves an integration constant which is eventually instrumental in introducing the fluid temperature.

-In the fluid variables it is straightforward to show that (\ref{tmunu}) correctly reproduces both the diffeomorphism anomaly (\ref{trenerr}) as well as the trace anomaly (\ref{trenerr}) obtained earlier from the equilibrium partition function.
+In the fluid variables it is straightforward to show that (\ref{tmunu})or (\ref{CT}) correctly reproduces both the diffeomorphism anomaly (\ref{trenerr}) as well as the trace anomaly (\ref{trenerr}) obtained earlier from the equilibrium partition function.
 For example the trace anomaly is trivially seen by contracting(\ref{tmunu}) and using $~u^{\mu}u_{\mu}=-1~$, $~\tilde{u^{\mu}}u_{\mu}=0~$to yield,

 This reproduces, on using (\ref{ugrad}), the expression (\ref{trenerr}) for the trace anomaly.
 Likewise the diffeomorphism anomaly may also be reproduced.